Skip to Content

 black and white cat and white scratching post

-As with any person or animal, medical issues come in a variety of forms.
-With any medical issue, it’s best to let a vet advise on the best course of action.
+As with any person or animal, medical issues come in various forms.
+It’s best to let a vet advise on the best course of action with any medical issue.
 But it is worth knowing the possibilities.

 Veterinarian listening to cat's heart